anupgth/RFCM-PALM/README.md

-# RFCM-PALM
- _In-silico_ prediction of S-palmitoylation sites in the synaptic proteins
+# RFCM-PALM: _In-silico_ prediction of S-palmitoylation sites in the synaptic proteins